 - a.
-Seller shall print elements in the order shown (A through G above) and all fields must be filled. - b.
+Seller shall print elements in the order shown (A through G above) and all fields must be filled - b.
 Data elements will be in a stacked array.
 Use of MSDS bar code is not required or value "N/A" (per instructions on LM provided bar code application) is acceptable if shipment is non-hazardous. - c.
 Bar codes must be readable commercial Code 3 of 9. - d.
 Bar codes will be applied by means of labels. - e.
 Bar codes will be a vertical "picket fence" with minimum height of 0.25 inches. - f.
 Bar codes will apply to the total quantity of a given line item regardless of the number of cartons required to contain that line item. - g.
 If multiple cartons are required for one line item, only the first carton must be bar coded.
-The remaining cartons shall have the following information marked in human readable form:
+The remaining cartons shall be marked as follows: